Constraints on the Progenitor System of SN 2016gkg from a Comprehensive Statistical Analysis: Results

 In figure \ref{f:fig3} we show the distribution of locations on the Hertzsprung-Russell (H-R) diagram of potential single and binary star progenitors of SN 2016gkg.
 The luminosities of binary progenitors are smaller than of single-star progenitors.
 This is a consequence of smaller pre-SN helium-core masses for binary progenitors (see Figure \ref{f:fig2}).
-The secondaries of binary progenitors mostly lie on the main-sequence and are less luminous than their primaries.
-Some binary progenitors with initial mass ratios $\sim 1$ have evolved secondaries that are on the RGB.
-We note that no strong constraints can be placed on the companion's location the H-R diagram.
+The secondaries of binary progenitors mostly lie on the main-sequence and are less luminous than their primaries with $M_{\rm bol} \gtrsim -8.5$.
+Some binary progenitors with initial mass ratios $\sim 1$ have evolved secondaries that are on the red-giant branch (RGB).
+We find that it is unlikely for the secondary to lie between the main sequence and the RGB, which is the case for the companion of SN 1993J \citep{2004Natur.427..129M}.
+Otherwise, no strong constraints can be placed on binary companions' location on the H-R diagram.
+We also note that in binaries with secondaries of luminosities similar to that of the primary, flux from the secondary may contaminate flux from the primary, making our calculations inconsistent with the derivation of observed constraints.
+We find that the total posterior probability of progenitors having secondaries with luminosities within a factor of 2 of the primary (and thus potentially contaminated) is $\sim 12$\% for $\epsilon = 0.1$ and $\sim 4$\% for $\epsilon = 0.5$.

 X-ray/radio observations can be used to infer the CSM density around SN progenitors and thus trace the mass loss history of the progenitor star.
-We use our models to infer the CM density at $10^{16}\,$cm to compare with results of \citet{2017arXiv170405865M} (example Figure 6).
-Our models have a SN Ibc-like mass loss history: $v_{\rm wind} \sim 50 - 250$ km s$^{-1}$ and $\dot{M}_{\rm wind} \sim 10^{-5.2} - 10^{-6} M_\sun$ yr$^{-1}$.
-This is because most of the potential binary progenitors detach before core-collapse.
-If future measurements indicate than SN 2016gkg also experienced high mass loss rates ($\sim 10^{-4} M_\sun$ yr$^{-1}$) as those for other Type IIb SNe in the aforementioned study, then it would indicate that the progenitor experienced a period of enhanced mass-loss just before explosion.
+We use our models to infer the CSM density at $10^{16}\,$cm to compare with the results of \citet{2017arXiv170405865M} (example Figure 6).
+Our models have a SN Ibc-like mass loss history: $v_{\rm wind} \sim 50 - 250$ km s$^{-1}$ and $\dot{M}_{\rm wind} \sim 10^{-4.8} - 10^{-6} M_\sun$ yr$^{-1}$.
+This is because all potential binary progenitors detach before core-collapse.
+If future measurements indicate that SN 2016gkg also experienced high mass-loss rates ($\sim 10^{-4} M_\sun$ yr$^{-1}$), like those for other Type IIb SNe in the aforementioned study, then it would indicate that the progenitor experienced a period of enhanced mass loss just before explosion.